You live in a place that can only appear in the most beautiful dreams. The world is perfect, all is well, everyone is happy...

 - Cowslip's Warren in Watership Down is a peaceful haven where food is provided by the Man and the rabbits are safe from all predators except the Man himself.
 Just don't mention the wires.

 - In "The Ones Who Walk Away from Omelas", Omelas is a beautiful city where everyone is happy except for one child whose suffering is somehow linked to Omelas' prosperity.
 And everyone in Omelas is made aware of this at some point.
 The title refers to the people who believe their "utopia" isn't worth it and abandon it for parts unknown.

-- The Giver is a society of perfect order.
+- The Community from The Giver is a society of perfect order.
 Except when someone decides not to follow it, then they get killed.
 Also, there are no emotions or colours.